Floydlang/floyd/docs/floyd_speak.md

 - false
 - null

-This is the only situation were Floyd supports null.
+Notice: This is the only situation were Floyd supports null.
+Floyd things null is a concept to avoid when possible.

 Notice that Floyd stores true/false as a bool type with the values true / false, not as two types called "true" and "false".